findmrkhan/bokeh-dashboard/README.md

 Even drill down functionality can be implemented so that the country which is clicked can be shown with its state level details.
 Highlighting only a specific color range can also be achieved.

+If there are any questions, suggestions or comments, please let me know @findmrkhan@gmail.com